Richyrecarey/R-classifast/README.md

-# My first R package
+# My first repository and R package

-This is the repository for my first package __classifast__.
-Given multivariate data and its correct labels, __classifast__ is a convenient way of testing various statistical classifiers on it, giving you a quick vision on which ones are the best for your specific problem.
+The package `classifast` is a side project that my friend [Manuel](https://github.com/MVaamonde "Manuel's GitHub profile") and I are starting.
+Basicaly, the main goal is make a function that, given multivariate labeled data, gives you a quick overview of which classifiers are the best for problem (based on several error criterious).

+This minimal package is intended to be a project to both enhance our R skills and to make (hopefully) a usefull tool for Data Scientists.
+All help and feedback will be highly appreciated, so feel free to contact me on <richyrecarey@gmail.com> to get involved in the project.